;

 Naturally Recovering Autism Interview with Karen Thomas: Video, Blog, Podcast

-A Final Thought About Clothing and Kids
+A Final Thought About Clothes Sensory Issues and Kids

-I want to end with this thought.
+Let’s end with this thought.
 Imagine that someone told you what you should wear each day.

 I imagine my mother coming over to my house, looking in my closet, and saying, “Jackie, I really love how you look in that dress.
 You are going to wear that today.”
+I would probably think, “I don’t want to wear that dress today.”

 Share This Article With a Parent or Group